 The Disney Store

 We went twice.
 In the morning, there was no wait to get in.
-In the afternoon, we had to wait a couple of minutes before shuffling in, and they had closed the upstairs (it was about 15 minutes till closing time).
+In the afternoon, we had to wait a couple of minutes before shuffling in.
+They had closed the upstairs the second time – it was about 15 minutes till closing.

 American Girl Place